hplp/ai-hardware-project-6501-group10/README.md

 Performance Evaluation of CNN and Attention Layers on Open-Source Platforms

 ## Project Description:
 This project focuses on the implementation and performance evaluation of quantized CNN models on virtual hardware accelerator platforms.
+The project consists of 5 main phases,

+Phase 1: Model Training
+Phase 2: Post-Training Quantization
+Phase 3: NVDLA Deployment
+Phase 4: Performance Benchmarking
+Phase 5: Extend this Approach to the Transformer, Multi-Head Self-Attention Layer

 ## Key Objectives:
 - Deploy Quantized Convolutional Neural Networks (CNNs) on Open Source Platforms
 - Performance Analysis (latency, accuarcy, energy efficiency and resource utilization)
-- Extend this Approach to the Transformer Attention Layer
+- Extend this Approach to the Transformer Attention Layer ((if time permits)

 ## Technology Stack:
 (Python, PyTorch, NVDLA, ONNX)